“Oh, what a tangled web we weave, when first we practice to deceive.”

 Hazlett, APR, Fellow PRSA, associate professor, communication/public relations, Curry College; member, BEPS Board of Directors.
 Before moving into academia, Hazlett practiced nonprofit and government public relations for more than 35 years, managing communication programs for healthcare and member services organizations, as well as the U.S. Army and U.S. Air Force in Vietnam, the Philippines and the United States.
 He has served as a member of the PRSA National Board of Directors, and has held leadership positions with the PRSA Educators Academy, PRSA Northeast District, and the PRSA Boston and Hawaii Chapters.

-Marlene Neill, Ph.D., APR, lecturer, Baylor University
+Marlene Neill, Ph.D., APR, assistant professor, Baylor University

 Neill, APR, Ph.D., assistant professor, Department of Journalism, Public Relations and New Media, Baylor University; Member, BEPS Board of Directors.
 Neill teaches courses in public relations, writing for new media and strategic communication research at Baylor University, where she also serves as faculty adviser to the PRSSA Baylor Chapter.
 Her research interests include public relations management and ethics.

 Philip Tate, APR, senior vice president, Luquire George Andrews